You must download and install the VIB for your NVIDIA GRID graphics card on the ESXi 6.0 U1 or later host.

 - Verify that vSphere 6.0 U1 or a later release is installed in your environment.

-- Verify that the NVIDIA Tesla M6, M10, M60, or P40 GPUs are installed on the ESXi host.
+- Verify that the required vGPU graphics card is installed on the ESXi host.

-- Download the VIB for your NVIDIA GRID vGPU graphics card from the NVIDIA Driver Downloads site.
+- Download the VIB for your NVIDIA GRID vGPU graphics card from the NVIDIA website.

 Select the appropriate VIB version from the drop-down menus.